DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2021-07-19-selecting-references.md

 ### Prompting candidates to select 2 references

-We decided to prompt candidates to select 2 references as soon as they receive 2 or more.
+We realised that the messaging in the emails and in the task list did not tell candidates what to do once they'd received 2 or more references.
+So we decided to prompt them to select 2 as soon as they receive 2 or more.

 {{ appScreenshots({
   hideContents: true,